abhayprabhakar/SafeVision/README.md

 🚀 We are at the beginning of an exciting journey.
 🛠️ Your contributions can directly make public spaces safer.
 🌟 **Join us!
 Improve SafeVision together!**

----

----

-Would you also like me to quickly prepare:

-- A `CONTRIBUTING.md`
-- A basic `CODE_OF_CONDUCT.md`
-- Issue templates?
-It’s required for IEEE SoC and would make your repo ready 100%! 🚀
-(And I can keep it very simple and professional.)
-Want me to? 📄✨